LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 the predicate call is akin to *or-parallelism*, here reinterpreted as a set of goals *competing* to find a solution.
 For example, consider the different methods that we can use to find the roots of real functions.
-Depending on the function, some methods will faster than others.
-Some methods will converge into the solution while others may diverge and never find it.
+Depending on the function, some methods will be faster than others.
+Some methods will converge to the solution while others may diverge and never find it.
 We can try all the methods simultaneously by writing:

 ::